-AWS GovCloud (US) is an AWS Region designed to allow US government agencies and customers to move more sensitive workloads into the cloud by addressing their specific regulatory and compliance requirements.
-The AWS GovCloud (US) framework adheres to U.S. International Traffic in Arms Regulations (ITAR) requirements.
+AWS GovCloud (US) is an isolated AWS Region designed to allow US government agencies and customers to move sensitive workloads into the cloud by addressing their specific regulatory and compliance requirements.
+The AWS GovCloud (US) framework adheres to U.S. International Traffic in Arms Regulations (ITAR) regulations as well as the Federal Risk and Authorization Management Program (FedRAMPSM) requirements.

 Workloads that are appropriate for the AWS GovCloud (US) Region include all categories of Controlled Unclassified Information (CUI), including ITAR, as well as Government oriented publicly available data.
 Because the AWS GovCloud (US) Region is physically and logically accessible by US persons only and also supports FIPS 140-2 compliant end points, customers can manage more heavily regulated data in AWS while remaining compliant with federal requirements.

 Amazon Web Services (AWS) provides agencies and businesses with an infrastructure web services platform in the cloud.
 With AWS you can requisition compute, storage, and other services on demand, gaining access to a suite of secure, scalable, and flexible IT infrastructure services as your agency or business needs them.
 With AWS, you pay only for what you use, making AWS not only the most agile but also the most cost-effective way to deliver your applications.

 The AWS GovCloud (US) Region uses 100% carbon-free power.
 Learn more about our use of sustainable energy sources.

 Would you like to learn more about the AWS GovCloud (US) Region?
 Do you have questions and would like to talk to one of our Solutions Architects?
 We host weekly and monthly webinars set up to give you an introduction to the AWS GovCloud (US) Region and answer your questions.
 Learn More about AWS GovCloud (US) Region Webinars and Events.